 Skip to main content

-Initialization of the MasterController (Android/Kotlin)
+Initialization of the MasterController (Android/Kotlin and Flutter)

 • It serves as a single point of connection with the Master Controller, preventing the need to scatter connection code throughout the app.